VoR0220/eris-cli/docs/tutorials/solidity/solidity_3_solidity_language_features.md

 ## Type conversion

 The compiler allows you to convert between types in certain cases.
+There are two kinds of conversions, implicit and explicit.
+An implicit conversion means that you don't need to do anything fancy, they just convert.
+For example, the type of `1` can convert to a `uint` or an `int` but it cannot convert to say, a `string`.
+A type `int8` is also implicitly convertible to a type `int256`, however, the same cannot be said for the reverse.
+Which brings us to the second kind of conversion, an explicit conversion.
+This kind of conversion allows you to throw your hands to the sky and say "do your worst Solidity!" so be cautious when you use it as it may create some unexpected behavior such as data loss in the case of say converting a `int256` to a `int8`.
+Let's take a look at an example of an explicit conversion.
 Let's say you have the number `1` stored in a `uint` variable, and you want to use it in another variable of type `int`.
-That is possible - but you generally have to do the conversion yourself.
+That is possible - but you must explicitly convert it first.
 This is how you would do it:

 ```javascript